 Australia to lock down 300,000 in Melbourne suburbs after coronavirus spike

-Authorities will lockdown around 300,000 people in suburbs north of Melbourne for a month from late on Wednesday to contain the risk of infection after two weeks of double-digit rises in new coronavirus cases in Australia's second-most populous state.
+Authorities will lock down more than 300,000 people in suburbs north of Melbourne for a month from late on Wednesday to contain the risk of infection after two weeks of double-digit rises in new coronavirus cases in Australia's second most populous state.

-Australia has fared better than many countries in the pandemic, with around 7,830 cases and 104 deaths, but the recent surge has stoked fears of a second wave of COVID-19, echoing concerns expressed in other countries.
+Australia has fared better than many countries in the pandemic, with around 7,920 cases, 104 deaths and fewer than 400 active cases, but the recent jump has stoked fears of a second wave of COVID-19, echoing concerns expressed in other countries.
 Globally, coronavirus cases exceeded 10 million on Sunday, a major milestone in the spread of a disease that has killed more than half a million people in seven months.

+"Most of the cases are continuing to be based on family clusters ... (which) have this single link back to quarantine failure in a couple of hotels in central Melbourne.
+So that leads me to think this is not a widespread issue at the moment."
+Some other Australian states and territories are preparing to open borders, but applying limits and quarantine measures to citizens of Victoria as the school holiday season gets under way.

-South Australia, the country's fifth-most populous state, has had just three new cases in the past month.
-But citing the spike in coronavirus infections, on Tuesday it canceled its scheduled reopening to other parts of the nation.
+South Australia, the country's fifth most populous state, has had just three new cases in the past month.
+But citing the spike in coronavirus infections, on Tuesday it cancelled its scheduled reopening to other parts of the nation.
 New South Wales (NSW), Australia's most populous state, has stopped short of closing its borders to all Victorians, but those holidaying from hotspot areas - not permitted under NSW rules - can be handed a fine of A$11,000 ($7,596) or jailed if they are detected, state authorities said.
+State cases rose by 14 overnight, all returned travellers in quarantine.

-The delays reopening internal borders cast doubts over a federal plan to set up a "travel bubble" with neighboring New Zealand that would allow movement between the two countries. ($1 = 1.4482 Australian dollars)
+The delays reopening internal borders cast doubts over a federal plan to set up "travel bubble" with neighbouring New Zealand that would allow movement between the two countries. ($1 = 1.4482 Australian dollars)

 ALSO READ